 But guess what?!

-They run aground in a bay when in Brazil!!
-They couldn't even recover their boat.
+They ran aground in a bay when in Brazil!
+They could not even recover their boat!

-That's when I ultimately realized that EVERYTHING happens for a reason.
-And that karma's definitely a bitch...
+That is when I ultimately realized that everything happens for a reason, and that karma definitely is a bitch!

 Are you planning a boat hitchhiking adventure?
-Or have you already done an Atlantic crossing?
+Or have you already done the Atlantic crossing?
 I would love to hear about it in the comment form!